 Try replacing half (or all) of the all-purpose flour with whole-wheat pastry flour or white whole-wheat flour.
 You'll still get the added benefit of extra fiber without much wheaty flavor.

 Cupcakes are a once-in-a-while treat, and we're not saying you need to cut out added sugar completely, especially for a special occasion like a birthday party.
 But there are ways to cut back and still have a delicious cupcake.

 Experiment with your favorite cupcake recipe and trying using just a little bit less sugar in the batter and in the frosting.
 Use naturally sweet ingredients, such as berries and fruit, and add in vanilla or lemon to boost flavor (without the added sugar).
 Keep in mind that even natural sweeteners, such as honey and maple syrup, count toward added sugar totals.

-Pictured Recipe: Carrot Cake Cupcake
+Pictured Recipe: Carrot Cake Cupcakes

 Traditional cream cheese frosting is usually made with regular cream cheese and butter.
 Lighten it up by substituting a combination of reduced-fat cream cheese and Greek yogurt.